OllieJones/index-wp-users-for-speed/readme.txt

 == Changelog ==

+= 1.3.1 =

+Correct defect when handling user queries with multi-role role_in() clauses.
+Props to @za12bt.

 = 1.3.0 =

 Remediate slow queries when creating and refreshing wp_usermeta user-indexing items.
 Props to @nandotess for the PR.